About Firepower Threat Defense Access Control Policy

 Create a Firepower Threat Defense Access Control Policy

 You don't create an FTD access control policy in CDO, the Firepower Threat Defense (FTD) access control policy is imported from FTD to Cisco Defense Orchestrator (CDO) when the device is onboarded.
-Use CDO to edit the policy and then write those changes to the device.
+Use CDO to edit the policy and then deploy those changes to the device.
 See Edit the Firepower Threat Defense Access Control Policy for more information.